 Policy Saved?
-Reason E6 Business/Working from Home in Residential Areas Not Saved E7 Employment Development in Rural Settlements Not Saved E8 Redevelopment of Calverton Colliery Not Saved E9 Rural Employment Diversification Yes Includes criteria which will not be replaced by the ACS E10 Inappropriate Employment Sites Not Saved E11 Office Development Outside Shopping Centres Yes Includes criteria which will not be replaced by the ACS T1 Transport Developments - Developer Contributions No Covered by ACS Policy 19 T2 New Developments - Sustainable Transport Not Saved T3 Proposed Transport Schemes No Covered by Infrastructure Delivery Plan and ACS Policy 19 T4 Park & Ride Yes Subject to confirmation of final decisions re: Top Wighay Farm and Gedling Colliery T5 Traffic Management Not Saved T6 Pedestrian Improvements Not Saved T7 Pedestrian Movements Not Saved T8 Cycle Facilities Not Saved T9 Cycle Routes Yes Links to identified routes on Proposals Map - likely to be covered by Site Specific DPD T10 Highway Design and Parking Guidelines Yes Parking SPD not yet adopted.
-Confirmation if Parking SPD will be able to 'hang off' an ACS policy required T11 Trentside Path Yes Subject to review of progress with the LBFAS T12 Public Rights of Way Not Saved C1 Community Services General Principles Yes Adjoining amenity is not sufficiently addressed by ENV1
+Reason E6 Business/Working from Home in- Residential Areas Not Saved E7 Employment Development in Rural- Settlements Not Saved E8 Redevelopment of Calverton Colliery Not Saved E9 Rural Employment Diversification Yes Includes criteria which will not be replaced by the ACS E10 Inappropriate Employment Sites Not Saved E11 Office Development Outside Shopping Centres Yes Includes criteria which will not be replaced by the ACS T1 Transport Developments - Developer Contributions No Covered by ACS Policy 19 T2 New Developments Sustainable- Transport Not Saved T3 Proposed Transport Schemes No Covered by Infrastructure Delivery Plan and ACS Policy 19 T4 Park & Ride Yes Subject to confirmation of final decisions re: Top Wighay Farm and Gedling Colliery/Chase Farm T5 Traffic Management Not Saved T6 Pedestrian Improvements Not Saved T7 Pedestrian Movements Not Saved T8 Cycle Facilities Not Saved T9 Cycle Routes Yes Links to identified routes on Policies Map - likely to be covered by part 2 Local Plan

 Policy Saved?
-Reason C2 Community Facilities for New Development No Covered by ACS Policy 11 C3 Nursery Facilities Yes Includes criteria which will not be replaced by the ACS C4 Loss of Community Facilities Yes Includes criteria which will not be replaced by the ACS R1 Protection of Open Space Yes Required to be identified on the Proposals Map R2 Accessible Public Open Space Yes Includes criteria which will not be replaced by the ACS R3 Provision of Open Space with New Residential Development Yes Subject to final wording of the policy and Open Space SPD to 'hang off' ACS policy R4 Golf Courses Yes Includes criteria which will not be replaced by the ACS R5 Allotments No Covered by ACS policy on GI R6 Indoor Leisure Facilities Not Saved R7 Sherwood Community Forest Yes Includes criteria which will not be replaced by the ACS R8 Tourist Accommodation Yes Includes criteria which will not be replaced by the ACS R9 Recreational Routes Not Saved R10 Equestrian Development Yes Includes criteria which will not be replaced by the ACS R11 Keeping of Horses and Construction of Small Stables Yes Includes criteria which will not be replaced by the ACS R12 Recreational Value of Watercourses Not Saved
+Reason T10 Highway Design and Parking Guidelines Yes Gedling Borough Parking Provision for Residential Developments SPD adopted T11 Trentside Path Yes Subject to review of progress with the LBFAS T12 Public Rights of Way Not Saved C1 Community Services General Principles Yes Adjoining amenity is not sufficiently addressed by ENV1 C2 Community Facilities for New Development o N Covered by ACS Policy 12 C3 Nursery Facilities Yes Includes criteria which will not be replaced by the ACS C4 Loss of Community Facilities Yes Includes criteria which will not be replaced by the ACS R1 Protection of Open Space Yes Required to be identified on the Policies Map R2 Accessible Public Open Space Yes Includes criteria which will not be replaced by the ACS R3 Provision of Open Space with New Residential Development Yes Subject to final wording of the policy and Open Space SPD to 'hang off' ACS policy R4 Golf Courses Yes Includes criteria which will not be replaced by the ACS R5 Allotments No Covered by ACS Policy 16 R6 Indoor Leisure Facilities- Not Saved R7 Sherwood Community Forest Yes Includes criteria which will not be replaced by the ACS R8 Tourist Accommodation Yes Includes criteria which will not be replaced by the ACS R9 Recreational Routes Not Saved R10 Equestrian Development Yes Includes criteria which will not be replaced by the ACS

+Policy Saved? ?
+Reason R11 Keeping of Horses and Construction of Small Stables Yes Includes criteria which will not be replaced by the ACS R12 Recreational Value of Watercourses Not Saved